 In a nutshell, as confusing as all these adjustments are at first, they can ultimately make your sales team much more versatile and effective.

 Since you’re rethinking many of your processes, it’s worthwhile to consider the value of your untapped and/or long-dormant “whitespace” sales territories.
 These are areas with low or non-existent customer and opportunity density.

 Start by thinking about why certain areas became whitespaces in the first place.
 Why did, say, Pocatello, Idaho become a whitespace?
 TSL Marketing noted that when a metro area’s demand for your product or service tapers off and then ends, it often gets slotted into the whitespace category.
 If that’s what happened with Pocatello, it’s understandable.

 However, many whitespaces are caused by territory circumstances, not actual demand.
 For example, let’s say you have a sales rep that’s covering a large city as well as a significant portion of the surrounding area.
 If the territory wasn’t properly balanced, that sales rep may have had enough opportunity in their immediate city that they never needed to visit the surrounding areas to hit quota.
 In that case, there may be lost opportunities in that whitespace because the rep has never needed to pay attention to them.

 Doing some market research about the whitespace area or assigning an inside sales rep to try and generate appointments can help you determine whether you’re missing out on opportunities.

-3.Consider opportunities by opportunity as well as workload
+3.Consider territories by opportunity as well as workload

 Your sales resources are finite.
 That’s why it’s critical to know the frequency, duration and travel time of outside sales trips – especially if you plan to have a hybrid team that sells on the road and remotely.